 Richard joins his wife, fine art photographer and artist bookmaker, Susan kae Grant in supporting and participating in the visual culture of Dallas and New York.
 Frequently collaborating and always discussing ideas and approaches in the art making process makes them a great team.
 In addition to photography Richard has recorded ambient sound around the world that he uses in sound design for his animation and motion work.

 He was a top selling contributor to Getty Images in both still and motion collections and ran a successful still portrait business with an emphasis on high quality images and deft retouching.
+He has extensive experience photographing flat and 3D art for Heritage Auctions and other clients.
 He is the inventor of the patented EyeDirect Focusing System product, used by hundreds of producers and camera people around the world.